sunga12/Smartspendr/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- We would like to thank Microverse for providing the project specifications as well as the lessons leading up to the project that made completing it possible.
+- I would like to thank Microverse for providing the project specifications as well as the lessons leading up to the project that made completing it possible.

+- I would also like to thank Gregoire Vella for the [Original design idea on Behance](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>